atlaste/CPPCoverage/README.md

 # Free C++ Code Coverage

-CPPCoverage is a Visual Studio extension that calculates code coverage for C++ applications and Visual Studio C++ native tests.
-Basically it provides you easy-to-use, light-weight C++ code coverage, right from Visual Studio and with the features you expect from code coverage.
+CPPCoverage is a Visual Studio extension that calculates code coverage and profile data for C++ applications and Visual Studio C++ native tests.
+Basically it provides you with an easy-to-use, light-weight C++ code coverage and profiler, right from Visual Studio and with the features you expect from tools like these.

 # Installation